hackertehlike/hackertehlike.github.io/_stories/wilkegrosche/chapter1.md

 His eyes strayed back to the spot they had only grazed in passing a second ago.
 Wilke almost fell over, losing his footing at the sight; he clambered up dizzily, gross disbelief sparking into life in his gaze as he inched closer to the mirror, steps shaking.

-There, amid an exact replica of his room, stood a midget, all stocky and slimy, staring back at him with eyes that he had only seen in the mirror all these years.
+There, amid an exact replica of his room, stood a human-sized slug, stocky, slimy, staring back at him with eyes that he had only seen in the mirror all these years.

-“Oh my sweet Wilke,” the hag echoed in his mind.
+“Oh, my sweet Wilke,” the hag echoed in his mind.
 “Now the real nightmare begins.”